ACM Code of Ethics and Professional Conduct

 1.4 Be fair and take action not to discriminate.

-2.1 Strive to achieve the highest quality, effectiveness and dignity in both the process and products of professional work.
+2.1 Strive to achieve high quality in both the processes and products of professional work.

-2.3 Know and respect existing laws pertaining to professional work.
+2.3 Know and respect existing rules pertaining to professional work.

 2.4 Accept and provide appropriate professional review.